Skip to main content

 From SEN communities

-• Flourish Community Garden at the park appears to support autistic people and those with sensory needs
+• Flourish Community Garden at venue offers dedicated sessions for autistic people and those with mental health needs

-Sourced from council, facebook, charity, blog within the SEN community.
+Sourced from local authority, community hub, SEN support organisation, social media within the SEN community.
 Individual experiences vary.

 When to visit